gemini-mastiff/heroic-tales-app/README.md

 # Heroic Tales App

-This is a companion app for the tabletop RPG [Heroic Tales](https://squidhead-games.itch.io/heroic-tales) by Squidhead Games.
-It includes everything you need to run a game session: editable character sheets, a dice roller with pooling, and a roll log that tracks your results.
+A full-featured digital companion, built with React, for the tabletop RPG [Heroic Tales](https://squidhead-games.itch.io/heroic-tales) by [Squidhead Games](https://squidhead-games.itch.io/).
+Includes everything you need to run a session — from character sheets to dice rolling and result tracking.

-Built as a portfolio project, this was my first fully self-led app — from rough sketch to working product.

 **Live project**: [https://heroic-tales-app.netlify.app](https://heroic-tales-app.netlify.app)

----

-## Tech Stack

-- **React** (via Vite)
-- **styled-components** for scoped component styling
-- **Headless UI** for accessible modals/dialogs
-- Local state and localStorage for persistent storage
-- Deployed on **Netlify**

----

 ## Features

-- A dice pool builder for custom roll combinations
+- Builds dice pools dynamically by adding relevant skills directly from your character sheet.
 - Editable character sheets with an accordion-style layout
 - A log of previous rolls, with clear success/failure highlighting
-- Automatic saving of character and roll data in local storage
+- Automatic saving of character data in local storage

----

 ## Background